neuefische/web-exercises/sessions/backend-read/products/README.md

 - Import them into the correct collection of your local MongoDB when you are asked to.

 ## Development

-### CodeSandbox

-Select the "Browser" tab to view this project.
-If this project contains tests, select the "Tests" tab to check your progress.

 ### Local development